Garden Advice

 For larger than 1cm gaps, use wet mortar.
 Make sure to wipe any excess jointing material before it stains your newly laid paving slabs.

-Find a gardener to lay your paving slabs!
+Find a professional to lay your paving slabs!

 Add a valid postcode e.g. SE1 2TH